 I like my ears.
-I’ve been told they go well with my face and they’re really efficient at holding the hair out of my eyes, like an ad hoc hair band – and I get two of them!
+I’ve been told they go well with my face, and they’re really good at holding the hair out of my eyes.!
 Yay for ears!

 But (spoiler alert) these are not our ears’ primary functions.
 The workings of our ears’ internal mechanisms underpin two of our senses — hearing and balance (called equilibrioception).

 So, have you ever been to a concert and wondered exactly how is it you can hear that mad riff that has hairs standing up the back of your neck?
 Or why you get dizzy headbanging to it?
 Well, we’re here to tell you all about your ears.

 Hearing all about it